Defining endpoint’s input/output¶

 Mapping over input values¶

 Inputs/outputs can also be mapped over.
-As noted before, all mappings are bi-directional, so that they can be used both when interpreting an endpoint as a server, and as a client, as well as both in input and output contexts.
+As noted before, all mappings are bi-directional, so that they can be used both when interpreting an endpoint as a server, and as a client.

 There’s a couple of ways to map over an input/output.
 First, there’s the

 map[II](f: I => II)(g: II => I) method,

 which accepts functions which provide the mapping in both directions.
 For example:

 case class Paging(from: UUID, limit: Option[Int]) val paging: EndpointInput[Paging] = query[UUID]("start").and(query[Option[Int]]("limit")) .map((from, limit) => Paging(from, limit))(paging => (paging.from, paging.limit))